When Values Collide: Deliberating Environmental Issues with Youth and Adults

 Thursday, April 23, 3:00–4:00 PM ET

 How do we move past polarized debates and create space for real listening and learning around environmental issues?
-In this interactive webinar, the National Issues Forums Institute (NIFI) introduces deliberation as a values-based approach for engaging both youth and adults in meaningful public dialogue.
+In this interactive webinar, the National Issues Forums Institute (NIFI) introduced deliberation as a values-based approach for engaging both youth and adults in meaningful public dialogue.

 Speakers